-The fair market value of income properties as at December 31, 2020 is \$3,053,856, which represents approximately 95% of total assets as at December 31, 2020.
-Management used an internal valuation model based on the direct capitalization income approach to determine the fair value of income properties as at December 31, 2020.
-Management engaged an external valuation expert to provide appraisals for substantially all of the income properties held as at December 31, 2020 and a summary of major assumptions and market data by city to validate its internal model.
+The fair market value of income properties as at December 31, 2021 is \$3,998,193, which represents approximately 97% of total assets.
+Management used an internal valuation model based on the direct capitalization income approach to determine the fair value of income properties as at December 31, 2021.
+Management engaged an external valuation expert to provide appraisals for substantially all of the income properties held as at December 31, 2021 and a summary of major assumptions and market data by city to validate its internal model.